nikouu/mGBA-http/README.md

 mGBA-http exposes the mGBA scripting API via HTTP REST.
 So as long as you make HTTP requests, you'll be able to interact with mGBA.

+This project is great if you want to:
+- Create a "Twitch Plays"
+- Write an AI bot in your preferred programming language
+- Create an information dashboard for the current game (e.g. show your current Pokémon's stats at all time)
+- Modify the running game

 ## Quick Installation
 mGBA-http works with 0.10.2 of mGBA.